 During the absorption of a photon the electronic structure of the molecules is usually transferred from an electronic ground state into an energetically higher electronic excited state.
-In an excited state the three-dimensional, electronic probability densities are different from the ground and all other states probability densities.
+In an excited state the three-dimensional, electronic probability densities are different from the ground-state probability densities.
 Only photons having energies corresponding to the energy difference between these electronic states can be absorbed by the molecules.
-This is the origin of the colour of a compound: only light of a certain wavelength is absorbed by the compound - light of other wavelengths is either transmitted or scattered.
+This is the origin of the colour of a compound: only light of certain wavelengths is absorbed by the compound - light of other wavelengths is either transmitted or scattered.
 The photon energy corresponding to the absorbed wavelength is equal to the necessary excitation energy for the respective transition.

-What does the probability density function, P(x,y,z), corresponding to a certain electronic state look like?
-In quantum theory, the probability density for finding electrons at a certain place P(x,y,z) is calculated from the electronic wave function, $\psi(x,y,z)$, corresponding to this state:
+What does the probability density function, P(x, y, z), corresponding to a certain electronic state look like?
+In quantum theory, the probability density for finding electrons at a certain place P(x, y, z) is calculated from the electronic wave function, $\psi(x, y, z)$ , corresponding to this state:

-$$P(x, y, z) = \Psi^(x, y, z)\Psi(x, y, z)$$
+$$P(x, y, z) = \psi^(x, y, z)\psi(x, y, z)$$ (1.2)

-The probability of finding an electron in a certain volume element $x \cdots x + dx$, $y \cdots y + dy, z \cdots z + dz$ can be calculated by integrating the probability density P(x,y,z) in the corresponding range.
+The probability of finding an electron in a certain volume element $x \cdots x + dx$ ; $y \cdots y + dy$ , $z \cdots z + dz$ can be calculated by integrating the probability density P(x, y, z) in the corresponding range.
 The electronic wave function is also a three-dimensional mathematical function that contains all information about the electrons in a molecule.
-Some of the most relevant parameters for optical techniques in the biosciences, such as the transition-dipole moment, can only be properly derived from electronic wave functions.
+Some of the most relevant parameters for optical techniques in the biosciences, such as the transition dipole moment, can only be properly derived from electronic wave functions.
 Therefore, we will briefly introduce some important aspects about wave functions here.

-Usually, the wave function is simply written as ψ rather than $\psi(x,y,z)$ but the meaning is the same.
-In addition, we will use for the coordinates of the electrons and the nuclei in the following $\vec{r} = (x, y, z)$:
+Usually, the wave function is simply written as $\psi$ rather than $\psi(x, y, z)$ but the meaning is the same.
+In addition, we will use for the coordinates of the electrons and nuclei in the following $\vec{r} = (x, y, z)$ :

-$$\Psi(x, y, z) = \Psi(\vec{r}) = \Psi \tag{1.3}$$
+$$\psi(x, y, z) = \psi(\vec{r}) = \psi \tag{1.3}$$

-Electronic wave functions describing single electrons of a molecule in a certain electronic state are called orbitals, $\varphi(x, y, z) = \varphi(\vec{r}) = \varphi^{(1)}$ For example, the simplest exact description would be only possible by wave functions that describe a state of an entire molecule, $\psi{\rm molecule,}$ in a certain environment including all electrons and nuclei simultaneously.
+Electronic wave functions describing single electrons of a molecule in a certain electronic state are called orbitals, $\varphi(x, y, z) = \varphi(\vec{r}) = \varphi^{(1)}$ For example, the simplest possible single electron wave function is an atomic s orbital, $\varphi_s$ (on the left in Figure 1.3).
+It corresponds to a spherically symmetrical probability density of a single electron around a single nucleus.
+An examination of the time dependence of wave functions shows that they are actually oscillating.
+The sign of positive important difference that probabilities exhibit no negative regions.
+The height of the horizontal lines on the right represents the energies of electrons in the corresponding orbitals.
+Electrons occupying certain orbitals are depicted by arrows.
+The direction of the arrows assigns the spin of the electrons.